BeamMW/beam-docs/source/rtd_pages/user_web_wallet.rst

 Creating new wallet
 -------------------

-There are two ways of how user can create new wallet: :ref:`easy-onboarding` and :ref:`create-a-new-wallet-with-the-seed-phrase-verification`
+There are two ways of how user can create new wallet: :ref:`easy onboarding` and :ref:`create-a-new-wallet-with-the-seed-phrase-verification`

-.. _easy_onboarding:
+.. _easy onboarding:

 Easy onboarding
 ---------------